 Welcome to Gunston!
 One hundred and thirteen years ago, Samuel and Mary Middleton had a vision: to develop a school on the Corsica River that would provide students with a personalized and rigorous academic experience, a strong sense of community, and a focus on the balanced development of mind, body, and spirit.
 A century later, and now with a unique and innovative curricular emphasis on global and environmental leadership, these values still endure in our school.

-TGS draws students from six Maryland counties and Delaware, and with a generous financial aid budget, we attract some of the strongest students in the region.
-As a school, our emphasis on community is perhaps our greatest strength.
+Gunston draws our student population from six Maryland counties and Delaware, and with a generous financial aid budget, we attract a remarkably strong student population.
+As a school, our emphasis on community is perhaps our greatest strength, and we are deeply proud of the way that we value each child for their diverse skills, talents, and background.
 Students learn quickly that, with small classes and a relentlessly personalized experience, the opportunities for intellectual inquiry, leadership, service, artistic expression and athletic accomplishment are inexhaustible.

-Each day, TGS environment is characterized by a culture of high expectations, and we believe that learning to be a good person is as important as learning to be a good student.
+Each day, the Gunston environment is also characterized by a culture of high expectations, and we believe that learning to be a good person is as important as learning to be a good student.
 Our school’s values are embedded within the timeless values of family, courtesy, respect, and a reverence for the natural world.
 Thus, when we talk with our students about moral and ethical development, we don’t focus on rule-based language, but instead the language of values.

 John A. Lewis, IV